roadtocode4u/spaceship/docs/icp/90-html/90-html.md

   <summary> 14. what is the use of a &lt;span&gt; tag? </summary>
   <p>

 The &lt;span&gt; tag helps you to style or manipulate specific parts of your text.
 It does not have any special meaning on its own.
+You can use the &lt;span&gt; tag to apply styles, such as font size, color, or background color, to a specific section of text within a larger block of text.

   </p>